 ”Have you ever seen a visualization with ”hanging” in the air?
 That’s the result of not getting your shadows right.
 Then you have the reflections and lighting corrections to deal with.
 When it comes to final touches — all have to be spot on to make the scene convincing.
 If not, all the previous work is pretty much for nothing.”— Frej Agelii

 See the difference?
 In the end, you’re visualization will be judged on the smallest of details.
 And if you think there’s a magic button making shadows look this real, your’re wrong.

-We finally reached the very end of this story.
-Hopefully, it’s a sweet one since you now know how to spot a poor visualization at a glance.
-Or at least got some clues on how to prevent a disaster.
+We finally reached the end of this story, and hopefully, it’s a sweet one since you now know how to spot a poor visualization at a glance.
+Or at least got some clues on how to avoid a disaster.
 It turns out visualizing people is kind of an art form of its own, right?
-And considering the time, skill and effort put into this, no wonder there are only a few Visual Artists in the world to operate on this level.
+Considering the time, skill and effort put into this, no wonder there are only a few Visual Artists in the world to operate on this level.

 Did you enjoy this little sneak peek behind the architectural visualization scene?
 Feel free to indulge yourself even more through the links below.